Assault and Armed Criminal Action Case Dismissed

 A St. Louis County man was charged with two counts of robbery in the first degree and armed criminal action, felonies that carried a potential sentence of life in prison.
 The alleged victim’s prior identification of Mr. Muhlenkamp’s client was only the product of a Facebook search on his friend’s cellphone that proved to be completely unreliable.
 The judge dismissed the case and the State agreed not to reissue charges.

-Suspended License Lawyers in Fort Worth
+Suspended License Lawyers in St. Louis

 Regain Your Driving Privileges with Knowledgeable Legal Services